-He works predominantly in various metals, i.e. copper, steel, wire etc, but uses whatever materials are necessary to create his artwork.
+Geoff Latz, born in 1959, is an 'Upscaling' artist based in Bradford, W. Yorks.
+He specialises in using predominantly reclaimed materials to create intricate pieces, often reflective of historic artefacts.
+He works mainly with various metals, i.e. copper, metal alloys, wire etc, but uses whatever materials are necessary to create his artwork.
 Some of his pieces are kinetic or use LED lights.

-He took an avid interest in 'upscaling' when his first piece 'Anne Galleon', a large ship which was inspired by those found in Spain's 16th century fleet, was exhibited at Cartwright Hall, Bradford in 2009.
+He took an avid interest in Upscaling when his first piece 'Anne Galleon', a large ship which was inspired by those found in Spain's 16th century fleet, was exhibited at Cartwright Hall, Bradford in 2009.
 From there his work has evolved and he has exhibited throughout the UK.